Dorothy Shay: Personal life

 She was married briefly to Dick Looman from 1958 to 1959.
 After a period of inactivity in the 1960s, she returned to show business as a character actress in the 1970s.
 She had a recurring role as Thelma, first owner of the Dew Drop Inn, in the TV series The Waltons.

 Death

-Shay died of a heart attack on October 22, 1978, in Santa Monica, California.
+Shay was 57 when she died of a heart attack on October 22, 1978, in Santa Monica, California.
 Upon her death, the writers of The Waltons wrote her character off, with the mention that she sold the Dew Drop Inn and moved to California.